 The bond sale offers attractive benefits to individual investors including prices and yields that match those available to institutional investors and the potential for stable income through the call dates.
-And, for California residents, federal and state tax-exemption on the bond coupon payments.
+And, for California residents, the tax-exempt portion of the issuance have federal and state tax-exemption on the bond coupon payments.

 How to place an order